Creating the David Brearley Constitution Center

 It was a mass of compromises.
 It was full of flaws which many delegates continued to point out.
 Nearly everyone had reservations about it— believing the future government must indeed break up and fail.
 Indeed, not long into the proceedings it had become obvious to everyone that the nation they sought to unite might break apart over slavery and the production of wealth…. as, of course, it was to do a generation later.

 Benjamin Franklin summed the four-month process in a resounding speech in which he admitted he, too, hated the results.
 But from long experience he had learned to doubt his own ‘wisdom.’
 He made a joke of that wisdom in fact, by comparing it to a woman who candidly admitted to her sister that only SHE could ever be correct about anything.
 And so he told himself and his fellow delegates to accept this cobbled-together effort as perhaps the best that the greatest and ablest minds of a continent could produce.
-He said would sign the document with faith that it would work, and he encouraged everyone who hated the present constitution to do the same for the sake of the people and the present health of the new nation.
+He said he would sign the document with faith that it would work, and he encouraged everyone who hated the present constitution to do the same for the sake of the people and the present health of the new nation.
 Then he wrote a short codicil under which each man could sign, absolving himself and his signature from representing total agreement with the document, but faith in it as representing the best that all could accomplish together.
 Seven did not sign, while acknowledging the truth to Franklin’s logic.

 Specifications for Developing a Constitutional Congress Game.: “Would YOU sign THIS?”